jobsta/albumapp-django/README.rst

 Database
 --------

-An sqlite database is used to store application data (albums), report templates and report previews used by ReportBro Designer.
+sqlite is used as database to store the application data (albums), report templates and report previews used by ReportBro Designer.

-To initially create the db with its tables:
+To initially create the db with its tables the following steps are necessary:

-Activate virtual environment (if not already active):
+Activate the virtual environment (if not already active):

 .. code:: shell